 Whole wheat flour is a source of several important nutrients, but those nutrients are lacking in wheat flour that has been processed and refined.

 The same is true for fruits and vegetables.
-In their whole forms, they contain small amounts of fructose, but they are also packed with vitamins, minerals and fiber.
+In their whole forms, they contain small amounts of sugar, but they are also packed with vitamins, minerals and fiber.

 Bottom Line: Complex carbs, such as whole grains, fruits, vegetables and legumes, are highly nutritious.
-Simple carbs provide calories, but no nutritional value.
+Simple carbs provide calories, but little nutritional value.

 Health Benefits of Complex Carbs

 Carbs are not essential for life, but eating the right kind may benefit your health.

 Complex Carbs Are Less Likely to Cause Blood Sugar Spikes

 Simple carbs are digested very quickly, which causes a spike in your blood sugar.